Run-Time Monitoring of ERTMS/ETCS Control Flow by Process Mining: Methodology

 \subsubsection{Clustering}

 The literature offers a wide variety of algorithms for unsupervised anomaly detection, including, but not limited to \cite{goldstein2016comparative}, \cite{zoppi2021unsupervised}: angle-based, neighbour(density)-based, statistical, neural networks, or clustering.
 Particularly, clustering is a type of unsupervised machine learning that aims at discovering clusters (i.e., subsets of data points, or diagnoses that are similar between each other) in training data, allowing to map a novel data point, or diagnosis $d_{\sigma}$, to a specific cluster, or no cluster at all (i.e., an outlier).
-Clustering techniques are particularly fitting for this study, as they partition the input space into ``groups'' that are easy to visualize and that are easier to understand than with other methods, which are not always transparent to the user.
-Moreover, they could even be used for multi-class classification, either natively \cite{shi2003multiclass}, or by running a labeling procedure that assigns a label to each cluster that is found by the clustering process.
+Clustering techniques are particularly fitting for this study, as they partition the input space into ``groups'' that are easy to visualize and easier to understand than with other methods, which are not always transparent to the user.
+In our methodology, each tuple of diagnoses $d_{\sigma}\in\mathcal{D}$ is assigned to a cluster using one of the techniques above.